Nota-NetsPresso/RaCGEval/README.md

 | Gemma 7B   | 36.9             | 46.7             | 55.8               |

 ## Terms of use
-The dataset published in this repository contains several original datasets ([license](https://github.com/microsoft/PyCodeGPT/blob/main/apicoder/APIRetriever/LICENSE)) including TorchDataEval, BeatNumEval, andMonkeyEval) and NetsPressoEval.
+The dataset published in this repository contains several original datasets ([license](https://github.com/microsoft/PyCodeGPT/blob/main/apicoder/APIRetriever/LICENSE)) including TorchDataEval, BeatNumEval, and MonkeyEval.
 Commercial use of any modifications or additions made from the original datasets is not allowed.